This post was originally published on April 13, 2018.

-- Grate the room-temperature cheddar to get 2 cups of grated cheese.
+- Grate the room-temperature cheddar to get 3 cups of grated cheese.

 - Whisk together the flour, salt, smoked paprika, cayenne pepper, and garlic powder in a medium bowl and set aside.

-- Beat 1/2 cup (115g) of softened butter and grated cheese in the bowl of a stand mixer until well blended, then scrape down the sides of the bowl with a silicone spatula.
+- Beat 1/2 cup (115g) of softened butter and the grated cheese in the bowl of a stand mixer until well blended, then scrape down the sides of the bowl with a silicone spatula.
 Reserve the other tablespoon of butter for the next step.

 - Dump in the dry ingredients all at once and beat until thoroughly combined.
-The mixture will be quite dry at first, and will take a minute or two to become a playdough-like consistency.
-If the mixture doesn’t come together after a minute or two of beating, add the tablespoon of reserved butter, which should bring the mixture together.
+The mixture will be dry at first, and will take a minute or two to become a playdough-like consistency.
+If the mixture doesn’t come together after a minute or two of beating, add the tablespoon or two of reserved butter, which should bring the mixture together.
 Don’t add any liquid, as it will affect the texture of the dough.

 - Bake at 375 F for 15-18 minutes per tray, until crispy and golden brown on the bottom.
-Transfer the straws to wire racks to cool completely before serving.
+Transfer the straws to wire racks to cool before serving.